 These days, everyone wants to be more productive.
+But what does that actually mean?
 Following the dictionary definition, that means getting a higher rate of output per unit of input.
-For sales, it means closing more deals per the hours your sales force puts in.
+And for sales?

 This still leaves an important question to be answered.
 Wyndham Hudson, VP of Product at Copper sums it up:

 “Sure, we can be more productive, but is that making us more efficient?
 Are we working on the right things in this noisy world that we’re living in?”